vi88i/filerail/README.md

 - Can handle transferring of both files and directories.
 - For large files and directories it will be much better, if you zip them on your own (by means of zip utility ofc) to prevent timeout errors.
+- There exists a time out period of 10 hours on socket, after which connection is closed and process is aborted.
+- Your data is not encrypted.

 ---

 ## Upcoming features

 - Hash verification of file
-- Adding SSL layer
+- Adding SSL layer or some sort of authentication
-- Checkpoint downloads/uploads
+- Save checkpoints while download/upload

 ---